W.K. Kellogg Biological Station

 Visiting Scholars and Scientists

-Visiting Scholars from around the world are an important part of the KBS Research community.
-We welcome researchers from other institutions (or MSU) to be in residence at KBS as Visiting Scholars for short (1-2 week) or longer term (up to a year) stays.
+Visiting scholars are an important part of the KBS community.
+We welcome researchers from around the world to join KBS as visiting scholars, for short, 1-2 week visits, or longer-term stays lasting up to a year.

-We especially encourage faculty from other institutions who are interested in doing part or all of a sabbatical at KBS to contact any of the Current KBS resident faculty or the KBS Director to discuss their options at KBS.
-We do not currently have fellowship funds for sabbatical visitors, but opportunities for funding can be discussed with the host faculty member or the KBS Director.
+We especially encourage faculty from other institutions interested in spending part of all of their sabbatical at KBS to contact the KBS research coordinator, any of the current KBS resident faculty or the KBS director to discuss their options at KBS.

 People